 Clearly a man with an eye and ear for talent, Jeremy has been helping Wage War write mosh anthems since (almost) the very beginning.
-Been wondering why the band have become stars of the Warped Tour scene in recent years?
+Been wondering why the band became stars of the Warped Tour scene in over the years?
 Here's another reason why.

 THE GHOST INSIDE - 'MOVE ME'

 Teaming up with the band once again for 2014's 'Dear Youth', Jeremy helped The Ghost Inside up their game even further, and 'Move Me' is a perfect example.
 Still heavy as a tonne of bricks but incorporating huge choruses into the mix too ("BRICK BY BRICK BY BRICKKKKK"), together they created a mosh masterpiece.